Extinction Cycle

 Plum Island Specimen Mission

 The Plum Island Specimen Mission is the first major example of the series' soldier-scientist bargain after Atlanta.
-Kate and Ellis cannot solve the.
+Kate and Ellis cannot solve the outbreak by theory alone.
+Reed and Team Ghost cannot stop the outbreak with bullets alone.
+The war requires living evidence, and that means soldiers must go back into danger to bring the lab what it needs.

-Open Plum Island Specimen Mission in the interactive wiki
+Open the interactive Plum Island Specimen Mission view

 Overview